How To Screenshot On Windows

-Whether you are doing coursework, messing around, or writing a how-to article, the screenshot is an incredibly useful tool.
+Whether you’re busy working, fooling around in your spare time, or writing a how-to article, the screenshot is an incredibly useful tool.
 Screenshots are pretty much available to take on almost all platforms and Windows has a couple of ways of doing this.

 Screenshots are often referred to as captures as they capture what is currently on your screen.
 You may also hear a screenshot being referred to as a print screen which directly relates to the function key on your keyboard, capturing what is currently on your screen.